laravel/docs/scheduling.md

 When sub-minute tasks are defined within your application, the `schedule:run` command will continue running until the end of the current minute instead of exiting immediately.
 This allows the command to invoke all required sub-minute tasks throughout the minute.

-Since sub-minute tasks that take longer than expected to run could delay the execution of later sub-minute tasks, it is recommend that all sub-minute tasks dispatch queued jobs or background commands to handle the actual task processing:
+Since sub-minute tasks that take longer than expected to run could delay the execution of later sub-minute tasks, it is recommended that all sub-minute tasks dispatch queued jobs or background commands to handle the actual task processing:

     use App\Jobs\DeleteRecentUsers;